foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

 size ``MLI_MAX_RANK``.
 Fields are stored in order starting from the one with the largest stride between the data portions.
 For example, for a matrix A(rows, columns), shape[0] = rows, shape[1] = columns.
 The data move function does not change the number of dimensions.
 The rank of the source tensor determines the amount of values that are read from the array.
-The other values are don’t care.
+The other values are "don't care".

 The size of the array is defined by ``MLI_MAX_RANK``.